r-token/ryantoken.com-v3-svelte/src/routes/blog/nuxt-3-vs-sveltekit.md

 Personally, I found Svelte's approach to be more straightforward than needing to `emit` an event and then set up an event listener that reacts to that.
 Neither approach was overly complex, but Svelte's felt more natural to me.

-### MDC vs MDsveX
+### MDC vs mdsvex

-I mentioned my preference for Svelte's MDsveX to Nuxt's MDC syntax earlier, but I wanted to give a side-by-side comparison here so it was easier to understand why.
+I mentioned my preference for Svelte's mdsvex to Nuxt's MDC syntax earlier, but I wanted to give a side-by-side comparison here so it was easier to understand why.
 Again, these are the libraries that allow you to use Svelte or Vue components within Markdown.

 Here's how you use a block component, like a resizable image, with Vue and MDC: